-Listening to celestial lays,
+"Listening to celestial lays,

 Bending thy unclouded gaze

-(in the pure and h'vi'ng light,
+On the pure and living light,

-Thou art blest, Aslauga's Knight!
+Thou art blest, Aslauga's Knight!"

-And I was,' he added, under his breath, as he glanced towards the sunshine dancing on the wall.
+'And I was,' he added, under his breath, as he glanced towards the sunshine dancing on the wall.

 'This one suits you better now'; and glad to please him by her interest, Bess read in her soft voice: